november garden chores

 an ounce of prevention

 CLEAN UP with a focus on prevention–of pests, weeds, and general chaos in the coming year.
-First hit things that showed signs of disease, weed or insect infestation, as author and longtime friend Ken Druse and I explained in this story and podcast.
+First hit things that showed signs of disease, weed or insect infestation, in case weather curtails your cleanup before you get to everything.
 More tips:

 - Weed war: Minimize weed woes for next year.
 Some weeds are actually easier to thwart in late summer and fall, like these, and I’m still pulling what I see and deadheading seed-laden ones, at least.
 All my weed-control posts.